-The Optical Data Unit (ODUK) AIS Path Monitoring (PM) condition applies to TXP_MR_10G, TXP_MR_2.5G, TXPP_MR_2.5G, TXP_MR_10E, TXP_MR_10E_C, TXP_MR_10E_L, MXP_2.5G_10G, ADM-10G, and OTU2_XP cards when ITU-T G.709 encapsulation is enabled for the cards.
+The Optical Data Unit (ODUK) AIS Path Monitoring (PM) condition applies to TXP_MR_10G, TXP_MR_2.5G, TXPP_MR_2.5G, TXP_MR_10E, TXP_MR_10E_C, TXP_MR_10E_L, MXP_2.5G_10G, AR_MXP, AR_XP, ADM-10G, and OTU2_XP cards when ITU-T G.709 encapsulation is enabled for the cards.
 ODUK-AIS-PM is a secondary condition that indicates a more serious condition such as the LOS (OCN/STMN) alarm occurring downstream.
-(This is described in the Alarm Troubleshooting chapter of the Cisco ONS 15454 Troubleshooting Guide or the Cisco ONS 15454 SDH Troubleshooting Guide.)
+(This is described in the Alarm Troubleshooting chapter of the Cisco ONS 15454 Troubleshooting Guide.)
 The ODUK-AIS-PM condition is reported in the path monitoring area of the optical data unit wrapper overhead.
-ODUK-AIS-PM is caused by the upstream ODUK-OCI-PM, on page 212.
+ODUK-AIS-PM is caused by the upstream ODUK-OCI-PM, on page 217.